servexyz/lingo-asset-fetcher-cli/README.md

 ## Usage

-In order to use LAF you will need two things in your current working directory:
+In order to use LAF you will need two files in your current working directory:

 1. `.laf.json`

    > This is your config file.

-2. `.env` file in the current working
+2. `.env`

-   > This contains your SpaceID & API Token.
-Both are supplied by LingoApp.com
+   > You might already have this file.
+If that's the case, you just need to add your SpaceID & API Token.
+Both are supplied by LingoApp.com.

 ```
 SPACE_ID=''